nationalmuseum/mnw-mail-template/README.md

 # Mail template generator
 This package generates e-mail HTML based on src files (HTML template and SASS files).

+It's using [Cerberus](https://github.com/TedGoas/Cerberus) for standarization.

-It simply eases cration of e-mail templates.
+Ease cration of your e-mail templates!
+Because it's a hell on earth...

 ## Features
 - HTML compression